any-docs/css/content/reference/values/color_value/color-mix/index.md

 #### CSS

 The `shorter hue` interpolation method takes the shorter route around the color wheel, whereas the `longer hue` interpolation method takes the longer route.
 With `increasing hue`, the route starts with increasing values.
 With `decreasing hue` the value decreases.
-We mix two {{cssxref("named-color")}} values to create a series of `lch()` intermediary colors that differ based on which route is taken around the color wheel.
+We mix two `named-color` values to create a series of `lch()` intermediary colors that differ based on which route is taken around the color wheel.
 The mixed colors include `red`, `blue`, and `yellow` with LCH hue values of approximately 41deg, 301deg, and 100deg, respectively.

 To reduce code redundancy, we used [CSS custom properties](/reference/properties/--*) for both colors and for the interpolation method, setting different values on each {{htmlelement("ul")}}.